Foster Youth Success Initiative - Financial Aid Office

 Phone: (619) 482-6389 Email: email@example.com

-The FYSI Liaison can assist you with college and financial aid information and can refer you to other Southwestern College and community services available for foster youth.
+The FYSI Liaison and Counselor can assist you with academic and financial aid information and can refer you to other Southwestern College and community services available for foster youth.

 Did You Know…?